 - Proof of Identification.
 This must be a photo ID.

 - Social Security Cards, ITIN paperwork, or Social Security Statement (SSA-1099) for yourself, your spouse, and any dependents you will be claiming this year.
-Due to new guidelines of the VITA program, you must have one of these official documents to have your taxes prepared by VITA.
+You must have one of these official documents to have your taxes prepared by VITA.
 VITA sites are not allowed to use memorized numbers, or numbers off of other tax documents, even if you had your tax return prepared at the same site in previous years.

 - Your spouse, if you are filing a married filing joint return.
 Both spouses must be present to sign the required forms.